 Episode 1: "The Return"

-- Gi-hun enters the games again, this time with a plan
+- Gi-hun enters the games again, this time with a PLAN

 - The first hints of dissent among the pink soldiers

-- A shocking return of a familiar face
+- A shocking return of a familiar face that made me literally yell at my screen

 Episode 2: "Hide and Seek"

 The first game of Season 3 subverts expectations brilliantly.
-Instead of running from the doll, players must hide from roaming hunters in a massive warehouse filled with containers.
+Instead of running from the doll, players must hide from roaming hunters in a massive warehouse filled with shipping containers.

 - Players have 10 minutes to hide